jsw68/ZmanimAPI/README.md

 # ZmanimAPI
 An API to get Zmanim for anywhere around the world.

+Technologies used: Python, Django, JavaScript, HTML

 ## Documentation and usage

+To search via a GUI, see the search feature at http://jsw68.pythonanywhere.com/search/.
 All API requests start at the base url: http://jsw68.pythonanywhere.com/.
 For shortening purposes, this will be referred to as URL.

 #### API Documentation